-We have implemented a number of operational and material cost reductions and productivity improvement initiatives, particularly with regards to our Fiber Optics segment.
+We have implemented a number of operational and material cost reductions and productivity improvement initiatives, which are intended to reduce our expense structure at both the cost of goods sold and the operating expense levels.
 Cost reduction initiatives often involve facility consolidation and re-design of our products, which requires our customers to accept and qualify the new designs, potentially creating a competitive disadvantage for our products.
 These initiatives can be time-consuming and disruptive to our operations and costly in the short-term.
 Successfully implementing these and other cost-reduction initiatives throughout our operations is critical to our future competitiveness and ability to achieve long-term profitability.
-However, there can be no assurance that these initiatives will be successful.
+However, there can be no assurance that these initiatives will be successful in creating profit margins sufficient to sustain our current operating structure and business.